curl/everything-curl/protocols/protocols.md

 ## What protocols does curl support?

-curl supports protocols that allow "data transfers" in either or both directions.
-We usually also restrict ourselves to protocols which have a "URI format" described in an RFC or at least is somewhat widely used, as curl works primarily with URLs (URIs really) as the input key that specifies the transfer.
+curl supports protocols that allow data transfers in either or both directions.
+We usually also restrict ourselves to protocols which have a URI format described in an RFC or at least is somewhat widely used, as curl works primarily with URLs (URIs really) as the input key that specifies the transfer.